akhileshmagdum/Python-Problem-Solving/README.md

 # Python Problem Solving
 Hello this is Akhilesh.
-This is a repository about all the campus coding questions I have solved up until now.
-Hope you are doing well.
+This is a repository about the campus coding round problems I solve once in a while, yes I do remember to commit them here (sometimes)!

+I hope you are doing well.

 ## List of companies
 * Capgemini Tech Challenge
 * Wipro